JMAP Quotas

 ResourceType

-).
-For example, a quota can have a limit of 25000octets
+- octets: The quota is measured in size (in “octets”).
+For example, a quota can have a limit of 25000 “octets”.

 Quota

-The quota is an object that displays the limit set to an account usage as well as the current usage in regard to that limit.
+The quota is an object that displays the limit set to an account usage.
+It then shows as well the current usage in regard to that limit.

 The quota object MUST contain the following fields: